Myrtle rust - a threat to the Australian landscape and plant industries

 Through a PBCRC research project with the NSW Department of Primary Industries (NSW DPI) and Queensland Department of Agriculture and Fisheries (QDAF), scientists are investigating how to manage the impact of myrtle rust – a disease that has the potential to cause widespread change in native plant species and impacts on the ecological communities they support.
 This research is being led by Dr Suzy Perry and Dr Geoff Pegg from QDAF, with significant support from Dr Angus Carnegie (NSW DPI).

-In 2010, myrtle rust was detected for the first time in Australia on the central coast of New South Wales.
+Myrtle rust was introduced in 2010 and was detected for the first time in Australia on the central coast of New South Wales.
 With the wind-borne nature of the disease and the abundance of suitable plant hosts in the Australian environment, the disease spread rapidly and is now considered established and widespread along the entire east coast of Australia.

 (The picture to the right is Gossia gonoclada, which is listed as Threatened and is highly susceptible to myrtle rust.)